jerodsanto/dreamy/README.md

     # fetch an array of Dreamy::Subscribers to an announcement list
     account.announce_list(listname,domain)

+    # fetch an array of Dreamy::MysqlUser objects
+    account.mysql_users

 You can interact with announcement lists by adding and removing subscribers